Get a free, no obligation personal loan quote with rates as low as 6.99%

-Filing your taxes is one of the most important steps to maintaining a healthy financial life as a senior.
-While things like credit scores, personal loans, and debt repayment, are likely concerns of the past.
-Income taxes and government credits and benefits are a new priority.
+While things like credit scores, personal loans, and debt repayment are likely concerns of the past, income taxes and government credits and benefits are a new priority.
+Read on to learn more about the senior tax credit in Canada, how to qualify, and how much you can claim.

 Once you reach the age of 65, you become eligible for a few tax benefits that weren’t available to you when you were younger.
-Once seniors retire, their income decreases, especially if they didn’t have a strong pension plan from their employer.
-Along with tax benefits available to all Canadians, tax credits for senior citizens make a huge difference in allowing seniors to save more money on their taxes.
+Along with tax benefits available to all Canadians, tax credits for senior citizens make a huge difference in helping retired Canadians save more money on taxes.

 There is a wide range of tax credits and benefits available to Canadian seniors.
-Make sure you consider all of the following options when filing your taxes every year.
+Consider the following options when filing your taxes each year.

-Canada Pension Plan (CPP) or Quebec Pension Plan (QPP) Benefits
+Canada Pension Plan (CPP) / Quebec Pension Plan (QPP) Benefits

 Retiring Allowance